guigo2k/ganesh/README.md

 ### Note

 By default, applications do not have access to the host system.
-You can --link your Ganesh app to other apps (containers) or --mount specific directories (volumes) from the host in order to accomplish specific server tasks.
+You can --link your Ganesh app to other containers or --mount specific directories (volumes) from the host in order to accomplish specific server tasks.

 For more information visit the [Docker Docs](https://docs.docker.com/).